BelledonneCommunications/linphone-android/README.md

 ## Known issues

+- If you have the following build issue `AAPT: error: resource drawable/linphone_logo_tinted (aka org.linphone:drawable/linphone_logo_tinted) not found`, delete the `app/src/main/res/xml/contacts.xml` file (you can do it simply with `git clean -f` command) and start the build again.

 - If you encounter the `couldn't find "libc++_shared.so"` crash when the app starts, simply clean the project in Android Studio (under Build menu) and build again.
 Also check you have built the SDK for the right CPU architecture using the `-DLINPHONESDK_ANDROID_ARCHS=armv7,arm64,x86,x86_64` cmake parameter.